History of Ruben

 The Ruben Centre, with its five core areas of Education, Health, Social & Economic empowerment, Organizational Capacity and Advocacy, works directly with the surrounding community to alleviate these hardships that the residents of Mukuru face.
 The Ruben Centre administration is committed to building strong relationships, practices and policies across all departments, which reflects the desire to listen to, engage with, and empower all sections of the community.
 In order to do this, strategies for a better Ruben Centre include:

-Have the agreed on values always underpinning and shaping behaviors and policies.
+• The values are always underpinning and shaping behaviours and policies.

 At Indy Escapes we are affiliated with a number of NGO's around the world.
 In Kenya, we spend time at and support the Ruben Centre Nairobi and ERCN.
 Both are incredible initiatives that create opportunity and support for those who are living in these slums, and are without access to basic necessities.
 For more information on what we do, how you can help or to connect directly with the organisations, please see our Donating and Volunteering in Kenya Page.